A. The LORD speaks of His Servant.

 a.
 The LORD shall go forth like a mighty man: This day of praise is a day of victory for the LORD over all false gods.
 He shall prevail against His enemies.

 b.
-He shall stir up His zeal like a man of war… He shall cry out, yes, should aloud… I will cry like a woman in labor: The LORD does this work of judgment with energy.
+He shall stir up His zeal like a man of war….
+He shall cry out, yes, shout aloud….
+I will cry like a woman in labor: The LORD does this work of judgment with energy.
 He isn’t passive or dispassionate in His judgment.
 When the LORD sets things right on the earth, He does it with zeal.

 i.
-The difference between He shall cry out, yes should aloud and He will not cry out, nor raise His voice (Isaiah 42:2) shows the difference between the first and Second Coming of Jesus.
-The first coming was meek and lowly; the Second Coming will be loud and demonstrative!
+The difference between He shall cry out, yes shout aloud and He will not cry out, nor raise His voice (Isaiah 42:2) shows the difference between the first and Second Coming of Jesus.
+The first coming was meek and lowly; the Second Coming will be loud and demonstrative.

 c.
 I will lay waste the mountains and hills: No obstacle can get in the way of the LORD’s work.
 Mountains and hills can’t get in His way.
 Rivers and pools will not stop Him.
 Even the blindness of others will not prevent His plan.
 In the end, it is certain that they shall be greatly ashamed, who trust in carved images.

 3. (18-20) The deaf and blind come to the Servant.